Machine-builder/better-socket-system/README.md

 # other
 this is by no means perfect :P - just a personal project of mine. enjoy!
-(please don't steal the code though :P)
+(please don't steal the code though - you are free to use it, just not free to redistribute it)